Goal-line technology is something where the human eyes fail but the technology wins.

 Here the referee gets the signal directly to his watch if it was a goal or not without pausing the match for a few seconds.
 How cool is that?

-So, let’s dive into the technological analysis.
+So, let’s dive into the technical analysis.
 Now we are going to describe the different methods or systems that are approved by FIFA, and IFAB, they are mostly based on cameras and magnetic field sensors.

 GoalControl, Hawk-Eye, and Goalminder are the three main camera-based systems, we should say approved systems that are in use to detect the goal.